Kamala Khan: Creative origins

-As much as Islam is a part of Kamala's identity, this book isn't preaching about religion or the Islamic faith in particular.
-It's about what happens when you struggle with the labels imposed on you, and how that forms your sense of self.
-It's a struggle we've all faced in one form or another, and isn't just particular to Kamala because she's Muslim.
-Her religion is just one aspect of the many ways she defines herself.

 Powers and abilities

 Kamala develops her superpowers after Marvel's Infinity storyline, when the Terrigen Mists are released.
 Her dormant Inhuman abilities are activated by the mists on a rare night when she rebelliously decides to sneak out after her parents forbid her from attending a school party.
 Amanat said in 2022 that when she and Wilson were creating Kamala, the character was originally going to be a mutant before they changed her to an Inhuman.
 Screen Rant noted that Kamala is a "polymorph", with moves which "are basically Ant-Man and Mister Fantastic's combined".
 According to academic Sarah Gibbons, Kamala's body-morphing is paralleled by the flexibility required of the characters who live in Jersey City; her unusual, superpowered body shape conveys a non-conforming message.

 Her best-known power is elongation, which allows her to extend her limbs, torso, or neck great distances.
 Kamala's other powers include the ability to alter her size, shrinking and enlarging herself.
 When she enlarges, she can lift up to 75 tons.
 Kamala has also used this ability to make her body as thin as paper.
 She has a healing factor (capable of healing bullet wounds), which works when she is not using her polymorph abilities.
 If Kamala extensively heals, however, she becomes very tired.
 She can shapeshift into other people and inanimate objects, although she rarely uses this power.

 Asked about Kamala's transition from comic book to live action in 2019, Wilson said: "I think there're some characters who are very much set up for the big screen; they're very naturally sort of cinematic.
 But with Ms. Marvel, we really weren't interested in creating something that had very obvious film potential [...]
 She's got very comic booky powers.
 God bless them trying to bring that to live action; I don't know how that's going to work out in a way that doesn't look really creepy".
-In the live-action Marvel Cinematic Universe, Kamala's comic-book powers are reinterpreted; she puts on her grandmother's bangle, unlocking her powers and giving "her the ability to create and manipulate a kind of purple 'hard-light' (think Green Lantern, or Symmetra from Overwatch)".
+Kamala's comic-book powers are reinterpreted for the live-action version of the character which debuted in the Marvel Cinematic Universe (MCU) in 2022.
+This iteration has "the ability to create and manipulate a kind of purple 'hard-light' (think Green Lantern, or Symmetra from Overwatch)".
+In the series finale of Ms. Marvel, "No Normal", it is revealed that Kamala Khan has a genetic mutation.
+Iman Vellani then confirmed that Kamala was the first mutant in the MCU.